larrydodson/PyBer_Analysis/README.md

 # Results of Analysis

-Please see the Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.

-In the follow graphics represenations of the data, Ride-sharing data include
+As was mentioned above, the raw data available from the provided csv files includes the cities, city types, dates of rides, ride-id's, driver counts, and fare information per ride.
+This was processed using Python Pandas and the following visualization graphics produced using Matplotlib.
+In the following graphics representations of the data, we see the below information, and can make these understandings.
   - the total rides
   - total drivers
   - total fares